USC Chief of Staff

 Prior to joining the faculty at USC, Cornell was vice president of casting and talent development for Columbia Pictures Television and Sony Pictures Television.
 He also has been a theatrical producer and director.

-Cornell received his undergraduate degree from King’s College and a master’s degree from USC.
+Cornell received a bachelor’s degree from King’s College and a master’s degree from USC.